 Zero Waste Shaving Cream

 If you want a shaving-designated product, you can get zero waste shaving soap loose or in a stainless steel container.
-It works like any other bar of soap, but will create a lather perfect for shaving any part of your body.
+It works like any other bar of soap, but will create a lather perfect for shaving any body part.

 If you prefer to use an oil, a shaving-friendly variety like coconut oil will leave you with really soft, moisturized skin after shaving.
 However, if you use too much, you risk clogging up your razor and the drain.

-Another option is to make a DIY shaving cream with some simple ingredients.
+Another sustainable option is to make a DIY shaving cream with some simple ingredients.

 Most recipes online call for shea butter and coconut oil, along with some essential oils of your choosing (ingredients you can usually find in eco-friendly packaging).

 Where to buy zero waste shaving creams, soaps and oils?